wackou/bts_tools/README.md

 there are 2 tools currently provided:
  - command line util allowing to quickly build and run the bitshares client
- - web app allowing to monitor a running instance of the client with rpc activated
+ - web app allowing to monitor a running instance of the client and send an email or push notification on failure

 Command-line client